nadinesk/nadinesk.github.io/_posts/2017-01-18-entrepreneurial-activity.markdown

 ---
 layout: post
-title:  "Entrepreneurial Activity by Various Characteristics"
+title:  "Entrepreneurial Activity by Age, Education, Gender, Industry, and More"
 date:   2017-01-18 00:00:00
 categories: r, data, entrepreneur, plots, graphs, kauffman index
 ---

-Entrepreneurial activity has been the highest among immigrants, men, those with less education, and in the West and in the Construction Industry, from 1996-2014.
-I used the [Kauffman Index of Entrepreneurial Activity](https://www.quandl.com/data/KAUFFMAN-The-Kauffman-Foundation) among these several characteristics to look at overall enterpreneurial activity and changes over time.
+Entrepreneurial activity has been the highest among immigrants, men, 35-44 year-olds, those with less education, and highest in the West and in the Construction Industry, from 1996-2014.
+I used the [Kauffman Index of Entrepreneurial Activity](http://www.kauffman.org/microsites/kauffman-index) among these several characteristics to look at overall enterpreneurial activity and changes over time.
 The plots below show these changes over time, from 1996 to 2014.

 ## Age

-Entrepreneurial activity has increased for each age grouping from 20 to 64 years, other than the group from 20-34 years.
+Entrepreneurial activity has increased for each age group from 35 to 64 years, and has decreased for group betweeen 20-34 years.

 ![Entrepreneurial Activity by Age, 1996-2014](http://khasachi.com/images/age.png)

      library(ggplot2)